What is ITSM? Full Form & Process

 Financial Management

-This IT service helps you to manage the costs required by the company to meet its financial obligations.
-These services also include the resources needed to meet requirements.
+This service helps you manage IT costs and the resources needed to meet financial obligations.

 Knowledge Management

-Knowledge management helps you to avoid duplicated work by organizing and making available information about various types of IT products and services.
+Knowledge management helps you avoid duplicated work by organizing and sharing information about IT products and services.

 How to Implement ITSM Process and Workflows